Generation

 : Specify the directory to store the generated test file.

-Skyramp’s sample application (link) doesn't require authentication, however, as most applications do, you can quickly pass your token via an environment variable.
+To test against an application that does require authentication, pass your token using an environment variable.
 By default, Skyramp expects a Bearer Token but we support additional authentication methods.

 export SKYRAMP_TEST_TOKEN=$your_auth_token

-This section explains the key elements of the generated test files.
+This section explains the key elements of the generated test file.
 This will enable you to make adjustments when needed quickly.

-At the top of each file, we show when the test was generated and what command was used
+The header of each test file shows when the test was generated and what command was used to generate it.

-Below, we import all relevant libraries and specify the URL for all test requests
+The body of the test file imports all relevant libraries and specifies the URL for all test requests.

 Invocation of Skyramp Client